Close Menu

 THE DIFFERENCE BETWEEN THE VA RATING SYSTEM AND SSA DISABILITY BENEFITS

 Both Social Security and the VA pay disability benefits to those that qualify.
-However, the two government programs have very different rules for receiving benefits.
+However, the two government programs have very different rules for getting benefits.
 Under the VA program, there is a rating system.
 The rating system applies if you have injuries while in service.
 It is possible to obtain some form of monthly Veterans disability benefits even if you can still work.
 SSA benefits are not like that.

-The SSA program does not pay benefits as a percentage of your disability.
-You may be found entitled to 100% service-connected benefits by the VA, but that does not guarantee you will automatically receive SSDI benefits.
+Under the VA system, you may be eligible for 100% service connected benefits by the VA, but that does not guarantee you will receive SSDI benefits.
 However, the SSA must consider the VA’s rating decision.
-Find out more information about how to get both veteran benefits and SSDI benefits.
+Find out how to get both veteran benefits and SSDI benefits.

 Veteran family posing together

-SOCIAL SECURITY DISABILITY FOR DISABLED VETERANS
+SOCIAL SECURITY BENEFITS FOR DISABLED VETERANS

 Disability benefits through the Veterans Administration and disability benefits through the Social Security Administration require separate applications.